Channel Estimation and Hybrid Precoding for Distributed Phased Arrays Based MIMO Wireless Communications: Abstract

 \section{Abstract}

-Distributed phased arrays based multiple-input multiple-output (DPA-MIMO) is a newly debuted architecture that enables both spatial multiplexing and beamforming while facilitating highly reconfigurable hardware implementation in millimeter-wave (mmWave) frequency bands.
+Distributed phased arrays based multiple-input multiple-output (DPA-MIMO) is a newly introduced architecture that enables both spatial multiplexing and beamforming while facilitating highly reconfigurable hardware implementation in millimeter-wave (mmWave) frequency bands.
 With a DPA-MIMO system, we focus on channel state information (CSI) acquisition and hybrid precoding.
-As benefited from a coordinated and open-loop pilot beam pattern design, all the subarrays can simultaneously perform channel sounding with less training overhead compared to the time-sharing operation of each subarray.
+As benefited from a coordinated and open-loop pilot beam pattern design, all the sub-arrays can perform channel sounding with less training overhead compared with the traditional orthogonal operation of each sub-array.
 Furthermore, two sparse channel recovery algorithms, known as joint orthogonal matching pursuit (JOMP) and joint sparse Bayesian learning with $\ell_2$ reweighting (JSBL-$\ell_2$), are proposed to exploit the hidden structured sparsity in the beam-domain channel vector.
-Finally, successive interference cancellation (SIC) based hybrid precoding through subarray grouping is illustrated for the DPA-MIMO system, which decomposes the joint subarray RF beamformer design into an interactive per-subarray-group handle.
-Simulation results show that the proposed two channel estimators fully take advantage of the partial coupling characteristic of DPA-MIMO channels to perform channel recovery, and the proposed hybrid precoding algorithm is suitable for such array-of-subarrays architecture with satisfactory performance and low complexity.
+Finally, successive interference cancellation (SIC) based hybrid precoding through sub-array grouping is illustrated for the DPA-MIMO system, which decomposes the joint sub-array RF beamformer design into an interactive per-sub-array-group handle.
+Simulation results show that the proposed two channel estimators fully take advantage of the partial coupling characteristic of DPA-MIMO channels to perform channel recovery, and the proposed hybrid precoding algorithm is suitable for such array-of-sub-arrays architecture with satisfactory performance and low complexity.